Practice Devastate with Flashcards, Spelling and Quizzes

 The verb 'devastate' has its etymological roots in the Latin word 'devastare.'
 This Latin term can be dissected into two components: 'de,' meaning 'completely,' and 'vastare,' derived from 'vastus,' which means 'empty' or 'desolate.'
 In its original Latin form, 'devastare' was used to describe the act of laying waste to a place, resulting in complete emptiness or desolation.
 Over time, as Latin evolved into Romance languages and ultimately into English, 'devastate' retained its core meaning of causing extensive and severe destruction or damage.
 This term has been applied not only to physical areas and structures but also to abstract concepts such as emotions, emphasizing the profound and devastating impact that such destruction can have.
 Thus, the etymology of 'devastate' underscores its historical association with the idea of complete and severe devastation, whether it be in a physical or emotional sense.

-Find the meaning of devastate:
+Find the correct meaning of the verb devastate:

 Try Again!